binidowu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. 9-duplicate_last_line: This script duplicates the last line of the file iacta.
 The file iacta will be in the working directory

 10. 10-no_more_js: This script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11. 11-directories: This script counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account.
+Hidden directories should be counted